SPECIAL EVENT NEWS RELEASE

 FOR IMMEDIATE RELEASE

-Paragon Robotics “Sparks” Interest at Collider Event hosted by AFWERX.
+Paragon Robotics Sparks Interest at Collider Event Hosted by AFWERX.

 Twinsburg, OH – March 9, 2021

-product image Paragon Robotics is invited to be a part of this year’s SPARK Collider event, April 14-15th, hosted by AFWERX, a program within the United States Air Force dedicated to creating a cultural of innovation within the service.
-The event boasted personnel from the United States Air and Space Forces, collaborating with Small Business Innovation Research (SBIR) recipients on best practices, strategies, and way to look towards the future.
+AFWERX logoParagon Robotics is invited to participate in this year’s SPARK Collider event, April 14‑15, hosted by AFWERX, a program within the United States Air Force dedicated to fostering a culture of innovation across the service.
+The event featured personnel from the United States Air Force and Space Force, collaborating with Small Business Innovation Research (SBIR) recipients on best practices, strategies, and ways to look toward the future.

-Paragon Robotics
+Paragon Robotics logo

-About Paragon Robotics :
+About Paragon Robotics:

 Contact: